This thread was archived. Please ask a new question if you need help.

 You can pin, unpin, remove, rearrange, and add URLs to your first 8 Top Sites using the Top Sites section on the new tab page (internal address about:newtab).
-More info: Customize the New Tab page.
+More info: Customize items on your Firefox New Tab page.

 Alternately, if you prefer that Firefox drop down the classic frequently visited URLs list instead, you can disable the Top Sites section from appearing on the new tab page.
-More info: Hide or display content in New Tab.
+More info: Customize your New Tab page to hide or display content.

 Currently, there isn't a way to have both of those: Top Sites on the new tab, automatic history list in the address bar.
 Maybe that will come eventually.